Crunch-io/ta-da/content/dev/features/subtotals.md

 To add subtotals, we can save a list of `Subtotal` objects.
 Each `Subtotal` object has three things:

 * `name` the label to identify the subtotal
-* `categoires` the categories to add subtotal (here you can use either category names or category ids)
+* `categories` the categories to add subtotal (here you can use either category names or category ids)
 * `after` the category that the subtotal should follow (again, either category names or category ids)